suse-edge/edge-image-builder/docs/building-images.md

   * `repositories` - Required for charts; Defines a list of Helm repositories/registries required for each chart.
     * `name` - Required; Defines the name for this repository.
 This name doesn't have to match the name of the actual repository, but must correspond with the `repositoryName` of one or more charts.
     * `url` - Required; Defines the URL which contains the Helm repository containing a chart, or the OCI registry URL to a chart.
+    * `plainHTTP` - Optional; Must be set to `true` when connecting to repositories and registries over plain HTTP.
+    * `skipTLSVerify` - Optional; Must be set to `true` for repositories and registries with untrusted TLS certificates.
     * `authentication` - Required for authenticated repositories/registries.
       * `username` - Required; Defines the username for accessing the specified repository/registry.
       * `password` - Required; Defines the password for accessing the specified repository/registry.